prestodb/presto/presto-docs/src/main/sphinx/functions/geospatial.rst

     Returns the closure of the combinatorial boundary of this geometry.

+.. function:: ST_Buffer(Geometry, distance) -> Geometry

+    Returns the geometry that represents all points whose distance from the specified geometry is less than or equal to the specified distance.

 .. function:: ST_Difference(Geometry, Geometry) -> Geometry

     Returns the geometry value that represents the point set difference of the given geometries.